Ahuntsic-Cartierville: Ahuntsic

 The municipality of the Village of Ahuntsic was founded on January 21, 1897, by a proclamation of the Quebec provincial government.
 The council of the new village operated until 1910, when the province passed laws creating the charter of the City of Montreal.
 It was then annexed and later combined with Nouveau-Bordeaux, forming the district of Ahuntsic-Bordeaux.
 The city of Cartierville and Sault-au-Récollet were added in 1918.

 In 1952, following a land exchange, Ahuntsic took over part of Saint-Laurent.
 The Ahuntsic-Cartierville borough was part of the City of Montreal prior to January 1, 2002.
 For further reading on pre-merger Montreal, see Karen Herland's book "People, Potholes and Politics".

 Saraguay

 In 1914, the rural and agricultural part of the city of Cartierville became independent, forming its own city.
 It was only in 1964, that Saraguay joined itself to the City of Montreal under law 2926 approved by the lieutenant-governor of the province of Quebec.

 Geography

 The borough is located in the northern part of Montreal along the banks of the Rivière des Prairies, and includes some islands in the river such as Île aux Chats, Île Perry, and Île de la Visitation.
 It is bounded to the east by Montréal-Nord, to the southeast by the borough of Villeray–Saint-Michel–Parc-Extension, to the southwest by the borough of Saint-Laurent, and to the west by the borough of Pierrefonds-Roxboro.
-It has an area of 22.92 km² and a population of 127,000.
+It has an area of 22.92 km2 and a population of 127,000.

-The boundary between Ahuntsic and Cartierville is Autoroute 15.